Sagebrush

 Sagebrush is the common name of several woody and herbaceous species of plants in the genus Artemisia.
-The best known sagebrush is the shrub Artemisia tridentata.
-Sagebrushes are native to the North American west.
+The best-known sagebrush is the shrub Artemisia tridentata.
+Sagebrush is native to the western half of North America.

-Following is an alphabetical list of common names for various species of the genus Artemisia, along with their corresponding scientific name.
+Following is an alphabetical list of common names for various species of the genus Artemisia, along with their corresponding scientific names.
 Many of these species are known by more than one common name, and some common names represent more than one species.